 You can order gold sovereigns online via Physical Gold.
 Our online process can provide you great value for money.
 We have a membership of the British Trade Numismatic Association (BNTA), allowing you to buy with confidence.
 The buying process is very simple, however, if you would first like to speak with a member of our team of experts, call us on 020 7060 9992.

-We endeavour to provide the best customer service and can offer you great deals on gold sovereigns.
+We endeavour to provide the best customer service and can offer you great deals on gold sovereigns, particularly for bulk purchases.
 Since we do not deal with any form of online or paper gold, you can rest assured that the gold you buy from us is physical gold of the highest quality, which can be a prized investment in your portfolio for years to come.

 Image Credit: Money metals